 Book a walking tour

 As usual, I thought touring the Palace of Versailles would be best with Sandeman as they can guide you and tell you the interesting stories.
 The ticket rate on their site already includes the entrance to the gardens, as well as the back & forth train tickets.

-Located around 20 KM southwest of Paris, Versailles can be reached by riding the train.
+Located around 20 KM southwest of Paris, Versailles can be reached by taking a train.
 Go down at Versailles Château Rive Gauche, a station on the line C that is approximately one hour away from the city center.

-The Latona Fountain is one of the more recently renovated structures here at Gardens of Versailles.
+As you enter the gardens, one of the first things you will see is The Latona Fountain.
+It is one of the more recently renovated structures here at Gardens of Versailles.
 It depicts the legend of Apollo’s mother and Diana protecting her children against the insults of the peasants of Lycia, and calling on Jupiter to avenge them.
 He heard their plea and transformed them into frogs and lizards.

 The Rocaille Grove is an open-air Cascade Ballroom.
 The marble “island” in the center was used for dancing, and Louis XIV himself would perform there.
 You will hear recorded Baroque music playing, hence the Musical Garden name, similar to the old times, but back in the day they were performed live.

 The Colonnade is surrounded by 32 marble columns.
 The arch stones are adorned with heads of nymphs and naiads.
 In the center is a group of statues depicting the Abduction of Persephone.

 There are four fountains near the Royal Walk dedicated to the four seasons.
 The first one: The Bacchus Fountain, also called the Autumn fountain.
 Bacchus, a figure of Roman mythology, teaches the cultivation of the vine throughout the world.
 As the god of wine and drunkenness, he symbolizes the harvest and is surrounded by small satyrs, half child and half goat.